 This deformation is not uniform; consequently it varies all over a sheet.
 With a transformer core being composed of many sheets of steel, these deformations is taking place erratically all over each sheet, and each sheet is behaving erratically with respect to its neighbour.
 The resultant is the "hum" frequently associated with transformers.
 While this may be a soothing sound in small home appliances, various complaints are logged in areas where people stay close to these transformers.
 At a voltage frequency of 50 Hz, these "vibrations" take place 100 times a second, resulting in a tonal noise at 100Hz.
-However, this is a relative easy noise to mitigate with the use of acoustic shielding and/or placement of transformers and this potential noise source will not be considered further in this or the EIA study.
+However, this is a relative easy noise to mitigate with the use of acoustic shielding and/or placement of the transformer and will not be considered further in this or EIA study.